Monitoring the COVID-19 epidemic with nationwide telecommunication data: Identification strategy

 Assumptions (2) and (3) are together known as the stable unit treatment value assumption \cite{Rubin.1974, Holland.1986}, which is a standard assumption in the causal inference literature and for difference-in-difference analysis.
-Assumption 2 seems plausible given the official recommendations to limit long-distance travel, the lockdown of many European countries at the time, and that our data cover close to the whole Swiss population.
+Assumption 2 seems plausible given no substantial change in canton population sizes.
+This, in turn, appears to be likely given the official recommendations to limit long-distance travel, the lockdown of many European countries at the time, and that our data cover close to the whole Swiss population.
+In Supplement~\ref{supp:check_assumption_2}, we show that canton population sizes indeed were close to constant over time.
 The credibility of Assumption~(3) is debatable since some people may, for precautionary reasons, reduce their mobility when a policy measure that is not yet implemented in their canton is implemented in another canton.
-The assumption could be relaxed by estimating effects of the policy measures across cantons, but this would increase the modeling complexity substantially and lead to more difficult interpretation of the results.
-Note that even if the above assumptions for causality do not hold, the estimates from the DiD analysis are still useful as they then give the conditional association between mobility and policy measures.
+The assumption could be relaxed by estimating spillover effects of the policy measures between cantons, but this would increase the modeling complexity.

+Note that assumption 1a is stronger than assumption 1b but that both are sufficient for the causal interpretation together with assumption~(2) and (3).
+Hence if assumption~(1a) does not hold, the DiD estimates can still be interpreted as causal effects under assumptions (1b), (2), and (3) together.
+Importantly, even if the above assumptions required for causal interpretation do not hold, the estimates from the DiD analysis are still useful as they then give the conditional association between mobility and policy measures.

 The analysis also requires the variables to follow a specific measurement order in time.
 To measure the effect of policy measures on mobility within days, they must -- for each day -- be implemented earlier than mobility is measured.
 This holds true in our study.
-The policy measures were put into effect at midnight at their date of implementation in Switzerland, while movements were then collected for subsequent days.
+The policy measures were put into effect at midnight (\ie, start of day) of their date of implementation in Switzerland, while movements were measured at the end of each day.
 Recall that, for each mobility variable, we calculate the number of trips by aggregating the total number over the full day.
 Hence, the measurement order is such that the policy measures precede mobility.

-Altogether, the above elaboration points to assumptions under which the estimations can be interpreted to be causal effects.